seatable/seatable-admin-docs/manual/config/dtable_db_conf.md

 Section `[import]` contains options to configure backup functions:

 - `dtable_storage_server_url`: The URL of dtable storage server.
-Required to enable automatic backup. (available since version 2.7.0)
+Required to enable automatic backup.
+For configuration of dtable storage server, please refer to [this documentation](./dtable_storage_server_conf.md). (available since version 2.7.0)
 - `backup_interval`: The interval between each backup.
 Unit is in minutes.
 The default value is 1440 minutes (24 hours).
 - `keep_backup_num`: The number of backups that will be kept, oldest backups will be removed.
 The default value is 3.